RWTH-EBC/TEASER/docs/source/examples/e13_automated_simulation_ebcpy.md

 ## Analyze each simulation result
 For each building,
 - Load simulation data into a pandas DataFrame
-- convert results to parquet (more efficient than .mat for pandas operations)
+- convert results to parquet (more efficient than .mat for pandas operations) (Only supported with python >=3.9)
 - Remove original .mat file to save space
 - Plot outdoor temperature, zone temperatures, and heating power